 UMLS® - see Unified Medical Language System (UMLS)

-unqualified terms - Terms that are entered into the PubMed query box without a search field tag (e.g., [mh]).
+unqualified terms - Terms that are entered into the PubMed search box without a field tag (e.g., [mh]).

 Veterinary Science Subset - This strategy was created to facilitate searching for veterinary medicine and animal health literature.
 It includes a wide range of subject search terms and journal titles.
 This subset can also be used in a search as veterinary [sb].

 Last Reviewed: May 12, 2017